CurveDocs/curve-docs/docs/crvUSD/controller.md

 !!! description "`Controller.set_callback(cb: address) -> uint256: view`"

     !!!guard "Guarded Method"
-        This function is only callable by the `admin` of the contract.
+        This function is only callable by the `admin` of the Factory.

     Function to set a callback for liquidity mining.